MicrosoftDocs/bing-docs/bing-docs/bing-web-search/use-display-requirements.md

 |Term|Description
 |-|-
 |Answer|A category of results returned in a response.
-For example, a response from the Bing Web Search API can include answers in the categories of webpage results, image, video, visual, and news.
+For example, a response from the Bing Web Search API can include answers in the categories of webpage results, image, video, and news.
 |Response|Any and all answers and associated data received in response to a single call to a Search API.
 |Result|An item of information in an answer.
 For example, the set of data connected with a single news article is a result in a news answer.
 |Search APIs|Collectively, the Bing Custom Search, Entity Search, Image Search, News Search, Video Search, Visual Search, and Web Search APIs.

 ## Bing Spell Check and Bing Autosuggest API restrictions

-Do not:
+**Do not:**

 - Copy, store, or cache any data you receive from the Bing Spell Check or Bing Autosuggest APIs.
 - Use data you receive from Bing Spell Check or Bing Autosuggest APIs as part of any machine learning or similar algorithmic activity.
 Do not use this data to train, evaluate, or improve new or existing services that you or third parties might offer.
+- Display data received from the Bing Spell Check or Bing Autosuggest APIs on the same page as content from any general web search engine, large language models or advertising network.

 ## Bing Search APIs